OctopusDeployLabs/terraform-provider-octopusdeploy/docs/data-sources/variables.md

 - `name` (String) The name of variable to find.
 - `owner_id` (String) Owner ID for the variable to find.
+- `scope` (Attributes List) As variable names can appear more than once under different scopes, a VariableScope must also be provided (see [below for nested schema](#nestedatt--scope))

 ### Optional